instagibbs/bolts/XX-eltoo-transactions.md

 A `<>` designates an empty vector as required for compliance with [BIP342](https://github.com/bitcoin/bips/blob/master/bip-0342.mediawiki)

+All taproot leaf versions are 0xC0 unless stated otherwise.

 ## Funding Transaction Output

 * The funding output script is a P2TR to: